MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 or A records.
 It MUST NOT be equal to the owner name, as this would cause a loop.

-For example, if the operator of foo://example.com:8080 wanted to point requests to a service operating at foosvc.example.net, they would publish a record such as:
+For example, the operator of foo://example.com:8080 could point requests to a service operating at foosvc.example.net by publishing:

     _8080._foo.example.com.
 3600 IN SVCB 0 foosvc.example.net.